Packing in Crates for Shipping

 Not all items fit snugly in a cardboard box, or can be bundled nicely together for easy transportation and delivery.
 Some of these goods present a serious shipping challenge.
 They might be unusually heavy items and have an uneven weight distribution, or they might be very sensitive to the smallest bump.

 Equipment such as electrical switchboards and panels, office machines and precision instruments can easily be damaged by bumps and jolts during transit.
 These goods should be packed within a crate to prevent impact damage and any movement within the crate.
 Crates must have a solid timber structure all over, including the top, so that they can be strapped and load restrained without the crate collapsing.

-A well crated item is a welcome sight for freight handlers and is often recognised at first glance.
+A well crated item is a welcome sight for freight and cargo handlers and is often recognised at first glance.
 The timber frame may be supported by metal strapping.
-Foam may have been used to protect the items from moving inside the crate.
+Foam may have been used to fill the void and prevent the items from moving inside the crate.
 In fact, foam serves an additional purpose in that it protects the contents from any potential damage caused by impact or movement.